Libya's oil-rich east bids for power

 Libya has Africa's largest oil reserves.

-Benghazi residents hope oil revenue, worth around $130 million a day at current Brent prices, can fuel an economic revival in the east, from cleaning up the streets to promoting new industries such as tourism.
+Benghazi residents hope oil revenue, worth around $130 million (84 million pounds) a day at current Brent prices, can fuel an economic revival in the east, from cleaning up the streets to promoting new industries such as tourism.

 "It's not just oil, we have beautiful places," said Ali, who works in a youth hostel in Benghazi.